2010 PhD, Anthropology, University of North Carolina at Chapel Hill

 Articles and Chapters

-- K Killgrove.
+- —–.
 (Under review).
 Imperialism and physiological stress in Rome and its environs (1st-3rd centuries AD).
-Manuscript submitted for edited volume, Bioarchaeology of Contact, Colonialism, and Imperialism, H. Klaus and M. Murphy, eds.
+Manuscript under review for edited volume, Bioarchaeology of Contact, Colonialism, and Imperialism, H. Klaus and M. Murphy, eds.
 University Press of Florida.

 - —–.
 (Under review).
-Approaching human migration in Roman bioarchaeology using history, theory, and biochemical analyses: Case study of two cemeteries from Imperial-era Rome (1st-3rd c AD).
-Manuscript submitted to Journal of Anthropological Archaeology.
+Approaching human migration in Roman bioarchaeology using history and biochemistry: Case study of two cemeteries from Imperial-era Rome (1st-3rd c AD).
+Manuscript under review for Journal of Anthropological Archaeology.

-- K Meyers and —–.
+- Meyers Emery K and —–.
 (Under review).
 Bones, bodies, and blogs: Outreach and engagement in bioarchaeology.
 Manuscript under review for Internet Archaeology.

 - —–.
 (Under review).
 Using biological distance techniques to investigate the heterogeneous population of Imperial Rome.
 Manuscript under review for edited volume, The Archaeology of Circulation, Exhange, and Human Migration, D. Peterson and J. Dudgeon, eds.